Net zero Concretes by Carbonation and Aluminate Reaction Boosting (NO-CARBON)

 Project abstract

-The rapid transformation of the concrete industry toward net-zero carbon dioxide emissions requires technologies that can be quickly implemented.
-This project, therefore, focuses on the production of net-zero concrete using Portland cement as the primary binder.
-Our approach maximizes the performance of Portland cement in concrete through two main measures.
-First, we employ a combination of chemical additives and controlled pre-carbonation to increase the amount of ettringite—a key hydration phase—in the binder.
-Preliminary investigations suggest that this measure enhances the binder’s performance while reducing the required clinker content, thus lowering CO₂ emissions.
-Second, we integrate pozzolanic supplementary cementitious materials (SCMs) into the optimized OPC.
-Initially, conventional SCMs are used.
-These further increase the volume of hydration phases and contribute to a further reduction in CO₂ intensity.
-Third, we move on to pre-carbonated SCMs, which serve as an active CO₂ sink.
-The dual strategy of maximizing stable ettringite and using pre-carbonated SCMs leads to net-zero CO₂ emissions.
-Ultimately, this results in concrete with excellent strength and durability and a net-zero CO₂ footprint.
+The fast transition of the concrete industry to net-zero carbon dioxide emissions relies on technologies that can be implemented quickly.
+Therefore, this project focuses on achieving net-zero concrete using Ordinary Portland Cement (OPC) as the primary binder.
+Our approach maximizes the performance of OPC in concrete through three primary interventions.
+First, we employ chemical admixtures to enhance the amount of ettringite – a key hydrate phase – in the binder (aluminate boost).
+Preliminary research indicates that this enhancement increases the binder's performance while reducing the required amount of clinker, thus decreasing CO₂ emissions.
+Second, we integrate supplementary cementitious materials (SCM) with the boosted OPC.
+The use of traditional SCM further increases the hydrate phase volume and thereby helps to lower the carbon intensity further.
+As the third step, carbonated SCMs will replace the traditional SCMs to act as additional CO₂ sink.
+The dual strategy of maximizing stable ettringite and utilizing carbonated SCM leads to net-zero CO₂ emissions.
+Ultimately, this results in concrete with excellent strength and durability and a net-zero CO₂ footprint achievable.

 Applicants: